FYI: I earn a small commission from some links and advertisements.

 And who wants to spend all day digging out and measuring over a dozen ingredients?
 I tried several recipes and living a life of making everything from scratch gets old after awhile, especially when you're dealing with some fatigue issues.

-If you need cookies that are also egg-free and diary-free, you're really going to love this recipe.
+If you need gluten free gingerbread cookies that are also egg-free and diary-free, you're really going to love this recipe.

 I don't mind using a mix from a box when it uses quality ingredients.
 I am happy to support good companies, and devote more time to the cookie cutters and decorating.